Gluten-Free Challah Bread

 Gluten free challah bread sliced on a wooden board with sesame seeds showing the soft interior crumb.

-Gluten-free challah bread is a soft, slightly sweet braided loaf with a golden crust and tender crumb.
-Made with eggs, honey, and gluten-free flour, this dairy-free bread is perfect for holidays, brunch, or everyday baking.
+Soft, slightly sweet gluten-free challah with a golden crust and pillowy crumb.
+Made with eggs, honey, and psyllium husk for structure, this braided loaf is perfect for holidays, brunch, or everyday baking.

 Want to save this recipe?